LogicLogic in Rocq

 ... or that there exists some k such that n = double k.

-Of course, it would be pretty strange if these two
+Of course, it would be deeply strange if these two

 characterizations of evenness did not describe the same set of